RISC-V-KernelCI-Mentorship/riscv-tuxsuite-api/riscv-kcidb-bridge-docs/docs/runners.md

 Depending on the use of the runner you'll need to either define a `TestRunner`, a `BuildRunner` or both.

-By default we have implemented a [TuxSuite](https://tuxsuite.com/home) runner, which runs both tests and builds.
+By default we have implemented a [TuxSuite](https://tuxsuite.com/home) runner, which runs both tests and builds (note that TuxSuite offers 1,000 tests runs per month).

 ## Locating runners